ProjetEycon/Quantifying-Similarity/README.md

 You can use the trained models to make predictions on new data or fine-tune them for specific problems using your own datasets.
 To initiate the vectorization of your dataset, use the "vectorisations.py" script.
 This will create our matrix of visual and textual features.

 `python vectorisation.py`

+Once the vectorization is completed, you will receive an output matrix of size: (number of images, 2560).
+Use the "similarity.py" script to calculate, for each row of the matrix, the row with the minimum Euclidean distance.

+`python similarity.py`